travelping/cennsonic/kube/docs/setup.md

 $ kube node core@192.168.10.11 master init 172.18.10.11 172.18.10.11
 ```

-To install control plane with Keepalived (as [Kubealived]) for HA and use
+To install control plane with Keepalived (as [Kubealived]) for HA and use, for
-172.18.1.10 as a VRRP IP, the first master should be initialized slightly
-differently:
+example, "eth0" as VRRP interface and "172.18.1.10" as VRRP IP:

 ```
 $ kube node core@192.168.10.11 \